 The process for these two pathways is somewhat similar but not identical.
 Both require proof of competency in English, either by proof of education in an English speaking high school or via exam (TOEFL or EILTS)

 For the PAVE program, the candidate can take the Qualifying Exam during either semester 6 or 7 on campus.
 Success in passing the QE then allows the student to have a state that accepts PAVE certify them to take the NAVLE.
 If you are following the PAVE program, the student can then take the NAVLE near the end of their clinical program.
 The NAVLE exam is given in November/December and in April each year.

 An important point is that if you have passed the PAVE QE ;prior to doing your clinical training year in an AVMA accredited school/college, you have fulfilled the clinical competency requirement and do not need to take any further exams related to clinical competency.

-At the present time 43 states and Puerto Rico in the United States, all provinces in Canada as well as Australia and New Zealand accept the PAVE program as a basis for licensure.
+At the present time most U.S. states (exceptions include Alabama, Alaska, Hawaii, Nevada, and New Mexico) and Puerto Rico, all provinces in Canada as well as Australia and New Zealand accept the PAVE program as a basis for licensure.
 For more complete information visit the website http://www.aavsb.org/pave.